 Venture Round in 2010

-Velsys Limited is a global financial technology services provider specializing in foreign exchange (FX) trading solutions for banks, brokers, and financial institutions.
-Founded in 1996 and headquartered in Adelaide, Australia, with an office in London, Velsys offers a suite of FX software applications, including its flagship V-Banking platform.
-This web-based e-trading software facilitates the development, management, and electronic distribution of financial products, focusing on pricing, liquidity, and integration.
-Velsys caters to a diverse clientele, supporting both large and small financial institutions worldwide, and offers flexible deployment options, including a fully hosted service.
-The company's solutions are particularly designed to meet the needs of mid- and smaller-sized regional banks.
+Velsys Limited is a global independent financial technology services provider specializing in foreign exchange (FX) trading solutions for banks, brokers, and financial institutions.
+Founded in 1996 and headquartered in Adelaide, Australia, with an additional office in London, Velsys delivers a core set of FX software applications designed for various deployment options, including a fully hosted service.
+Its offerings include V-Banking, a web-based e-trading platform that facilitates the development, management, and electronic distribution of financial products, enhancing pricing, liquidity, and connectivity for clients.
+Velsys is committed to supporting both large and smaller financial institutions worldwide, catering particularly to the needs of mid- and smaller-sized regional banks.

 Moonshoot